 - Then, segment your NPS and CSAT, so you can see the trends.
 Are bigger customers happier than smaller ones?
 Are your buyers happier than your end users?
 All of this happens.
 Segment it into 3 groups, ideally, no more than 5 or so.
 Too few and you can’t see the variances.
 Too many and it’s too much for everyone in the company to grock.

 - Then.
 Make measured customer happiness one of your very core metrics at the company.
 And review it, and grade progress, at every company meeting.
 Put NPS and CSAT and churn in every weekly and monthly email.
 This will rally the troops to the significance of customer happiness as one of your core value.

 - Then, set a core company goal here to improve.
 To drive NPS up.
 Every quarter, and every year.
 Period.
 If your NPS is low, don’t judge.
 Just acknowledge it and set reasonable goals to improve it each quarter, and maybe even, each month.
 You can make monthly improvements on the human interaction side at a minimum.

 The reality is, there is too much to do in every start-up.
 One of the corners some of us cut is customer satisfaction.
 It’s not that we don’t care.
-But, we de-prioritize customer success.
-We don’t measure NPS.
+But, we de-prioritize customer success from the Top 3 initiatives, oftentimes.
+Sometimes we don’t even measure NPS for a long time.
 And often, we sort of live with the complaints, as part of reality.
 There’s only so much we can do, and we have to pick our battles.

 Well, if your NPS is 0 or 10 or 20.
 Then.
 You’ll stall out.
 And you’ll stall out once you have a real brand, and it’s just getting good.
 Because churn will be higher than average.
 And upsell will be lower.
 Best case, you’ll grow 30-40% slower than you otherwise would.
 And that’s with a great sales & marketing team.
 Worst case, you’ll never really truly benefit from net negative churn.